klebgenomics/Kleborate/README.md

 If you use the cgMLST and LIN code calls, please cite the paper: Bogaerts et al. MiST: rapid, accurate and flexible (core-genome) multi-locus sequence typing (MLST) allele calling from draft genomes.
 BMC Genomics (2025). https://doi.org/10.1186/s12864-025-12324-z

+For a full list of acknowledgments and citations for third-party tools and databases used by Kleborate, please see the [Docs](https://kleborate.readthedocs.io/en/latest/).